wy82/Fast-Robots/docs/index.markdown

 include:
   - footer.html
 ---
-A documentation of various projects and coursework for ECE 4160: Fast Robots.
+A documentation of various projects and coursework for ECE 4160: Fast Robots (Spring 2023).